Ray Kemp

 Raymond Howard Kemp (April 7, 1907 – March 26, 2002) was an American football player and a charter member of the Pittsburgh Pirates football team (now called the Pittsburgh Steelers).
 He was also the first African-American player in the team's history.
-In fact in 1933, he was the only African-American on the team and only one of two black players in the entire National Football League.
+In 1933, he was the only African-American on the team and only one of two black players in the entire National Football League (NFL).

 Early life

 Kemp graduated from Cecil High School in 1926.
 After graduation, he worked in the coal mines around Cecil, Pennsylvania for one year before enrolling at Duquesne University.

 Duquesne Dukes

 At Duquesne, Kemp was coached by Elmer Layden, a former member of Notre Dame's Four Horsemen (and later the commissioner of the NFL).
 Kemp became a starter for the Dukes during his sophomore year and by the end of his senior season, he received an honorable mention on some All-American lists.
+He also competed on the school's track and field team.
 After graduation, Future Pirates owner, Art Rooney told Kemp that he would like for him to play for his "J.P.
 Rooney semi-pro team".
 In 1932 he did play for both the J.P.
 Rooneys and the semi-pro Erie Pros in his spare time.
 He remained at Duquesne that season, and served as the line coach under Layden.